 I also recommend turning the Brake and Throttle sensitivities down as both of these inputs are much more sensitive than other games I've played.
 You can check that everything is working by pressing the Test Sensitivity button.
 As you rotate the wheel towards full lock, the slider should reach the end just as you hit it.

 The only thing that can't be fixed is that the steering wheel animation doesn't match your input exactly when in cockpit view.
 The animation only goes 90° left or right, and it scales this based on your wheel rotation.
 You just have to ignore it, which you will be when you are focusing out on the track anyway.
+If you have a VR headset, you may be interested to know that NASCAR Heat 4 works surprisingly well in VR using VorpX.

 Let me know if you have any comments or questions.